breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 The people at Ginger.io were patient and kind.
 But, to be frank, I was woefully underprepared.

 I'd done very little collaborative programming.
 I was somewhat baffled by the command line, and _exceptionally_ baffled by git.
-I'd never even dreamed of a codebase that big.
+I'd never even dreamed of a codebase bigger than a few files.

 It was one of the most difficult periods of my life.
-I spent much of the summer trying to learn all the things software engineers take for granted—automated testing, development environments, version control, and so forth.
+I spent much of the summer trying to learn all the things software engineers take for granted—automated testing, development environments, version control, architectural patterns, and so forth.
 I worked very slowly and I felt like I'd let the team down.
 It was doubly painful, since I cared deeply about the company's mission.

 #### Second Year at Brandeis